game-design-2022-9/Game-Test/README.md

-#check out the test file on master branch
+#check  the test file on master branch